-Utah drivers may choose to buy higher amounts of coverage, however, and it's often a good idea to do so.
-The minimum 25/65/15 coverage pays for injuries or property damage suffered by other people in an accident, but it doesn't pay for your own injuries or property damage.
+These amounts are known as "25/65/15," and along with PIP, they represent the minimum required insurance in Utah.
+This coverage pays for injuries or property damage suffered by other people in an accident, but it doesn't pay for your own injuries or property damage.

-Also, if a court finds that you are responsible for an accident, your insurance will only pay for bodily injuries and property damage up to the limits on the policy -- $25,000/$65,000 for injuries and $15,000 for property damage, if you only have minimum coverage.
+Also, if a court finds that you are responsible for an accident, your insurance will only pay for bodily injuries and property damage up to the limits on the policy—$25,000/$65,000 for injuries and $15,000 for property damage, if you only have minimum coverage.
 If the other parties' bills add up to more than these amounts, however, you may be personally responsible for any amount left over after your insurance has reached its limit.

 No. While car insurance carriers in Utah are required to include uninsured motorist coverage with any car insurance policy issued in the state, policy purchasers are free to reject this kind of coverage as long as they do so in writing.

 But consider that UIM coverage can be crucial if you're in an accident with a driver who doesn't have any insurance, so it's a good idea to understand how it works.
 Learn more about what happens if you're hit by an uninsured driver.